ElvinC/gyroflow/download.md

 ### Mac executable:

-Extract, add +x with chmod and run with ./gyroflow from the terminal.
+Extract the zip file.
+Navigate to the folder in the terminal and run `chmod +x ./gyroflow` to make it executable.
+Finally run with `./gyroflow`.

 <a href="https://github.com/ElvinC/gyroflow/releases/download/0.3.0-beta/gyroflow-0.3.0-beta-macOS.zip" class="btn btn--info btn--large">gyroflow-0.3.0-beta-macOS.zip</a>

 ### Ubuntu executable: